 Firas Nasr is a queer, genderqueer, Arab activist and organizer.
 In the wake of the Pulse Nightclub shooting, Firas founded WERK for Peace, a queer and trans grassroots movement that uses all forms of dance to promote peace.
 You may have seen them twerking on a car in front of Mike Pence's house or Ivanka Trump's house.
 WERK has gone viral several times and has been featured in the Washington Post, BBC, CNN, Vice, Buzzfeed, Huffington Post, Time, Reuters, AP, CSPAN, NowThis, NPR, Newsweek, and more.

-While Firas is best known for their dance activism, they have also worked within the anti-trafficking, environmental, police and criminal justice reform, gun violence prevention, immigrant and refugee rights, sex workers rights, reproductive justice, and sexual violence prevention spaces.
+While Firas is best known for their dance activism, they have also worked within the women’s rights, environmental justice, anti-trafficking, police and criminal justice reform, gun violence prevention, immigrant and refugee rights, sex workers rights, reproductive justice, and sexual violence prevention spaces.

 Firas was an Independent Scholar in Human Rights at Middlebury College in Vermont and also studied at Columbia University in New York to complete their degree.
 Later, they completed a full-stack web development bootcamp at The George Washington University.